Tokyo Great Bears

 Tokyo Great Bears (東京グレートベアーズ) is the Japanese male volleyball club in V.League Division 1, the highest volleyball league in Japan.
 Established in May 2022 by Nature Lab Co., Ltd. and would start competing in 2022–23 season.

 Concept

 The team name means the players and supporters that are connected, comparable to the seven stars of the Big Dipper, which is part of Ursa Major.
 The club intend to connect people, regions, and the world through volleyball.
 They will envision a future that will make the volleyball world more exciting and attractive.

 History

 In 2021, it was announced that FC Tokyo volleyball team would suspend the operations after the 2021–22 V. League season.
 But in May 2022, It was reported that the team was transferred to Nature Lab Co., Ltd. and established as the new team Tokyo Great Bears.

 In the same month, Great Bears Co., Ltd. was founded as the management company for the club under Nature Lab and some players from FC Tokyo was also transferred to the club.

 All players are offered professional contracts.

+Tokyo Great Bears broke the V.League Division 1 attendance record with 8,142 fans in attendance for the game against JTEKT Stings at Ariake Coliseum.